Sudheesh-dev/notes-api-nestjs/README.md

 <h3>Rate Limiting</h3>

-- Each end point has a rate limit of 3 requests per 5 seconds
+- Each end point has a rate limit of <strong>3 requests per 5 seconds</strong>

 <h2>Bearer Token for Authenticated Routes</h2>
 <p>